 Le Creuset’s handle design is the best.
 It provides a space large enough to fit mitted gloves comfortably while cooking and moving the heavy pot around without sacrificing quality.

-Slow cooking is made easy as the Le Creuset lid has a tighter fit than most.
-Lids self-basting drip function and stainless steel lid handle to assist in making traditional Dutch ovens gold standard kind of cookware.
+Slow cooking is easy as the Le Creuset lid fits tighter than most.
+Lids have a self-basting drip function, and stainless steel lid handles to make traditional Dutch ovens the gold standard kind of cookware.

-There are various knobs available either for replacement or to change up the convenience and look of your Le Creuset Piece.
-They come in different shapes, sizes, and materials including stainless steel and the classic black phenolic knob.
+Various knobs are available either for replacement or to change up the convenience and look of your Le Creuset Piece.
+They come in different shapes, sizes, and materials, including stainless steel and the classic black phenolic knob.

-Le Creuset cookware has a classic look with traditional colors that are very popular right now.
-They’re sleek and stylish, but also beautifully simple in shape and color which makes them perfect for any kitchen décor or style you prefer.
+Le Creuset cookware has a classic look with traditional colors that are very popular now.
+They’re sleek and stylish but also beautifully simple in shape and color, making them perfect for any kitchen décor or style you prefer.

-There are many colors available including Flame (Volcano) is Le Creuset’s most popular color, in fact, it was the color of the first enameled cast iron Dutch oven manufactured by the company.
+Many colors are available, including Flame (Volcano), Le Creuset’s most popular color.
+It was the color of the first enameled cast iron Dutch oven manufactured by the company.

 New colors drop when we least expect them!
-See the current large range of Le Creuset colors available in 2022 – here
+See the current large range of Le Creuset colors available in 2023

 Cleaning and Maintaining Le Creuset (Easy Care)

-Any enamel cast iron needs to be protected from thermal shock (quick shifts in temperature).
-So to avoid warping, surface enamel spidering, cracking, and chipping heat up on medium heat with ingredients in the pot.
-Don’t put cold water into a hot pot similarly don’t put a cold pot on a hot cooktop or oven.
+Any enamel cast iron must be protected from thermal shock (quick shifts in temperature).
+So, to avoid warping, surface enamel spidering, cracking, and chipping, heat up on medium heat with ingredients in the pot.
+Don’t put cold water into a hot pot; don’t put a cold pot on a hot cooktop or oven.

-Protect the enamel from damaging utensils like metal by using wood or silicon, Le Creuset has its own range of utensils that will protect the surface of your pots and pans.
+Protect the enamel from damaging utensils like metal by using wood or silicon; Le Creuset has a range of utensils that will protect the surface of your pots and pans.

 They’re all completely dishwasher-safe!
-Although they are dishwasher safe you need to be aware of how abrasive and harsh dishwasher cleaners are.
+Although they are dishwasher-safe, you need to be aware of how abrasive and harsh dishwasher cleaners are.
 Resulting in colors that may fade over time.
-I hand wash my Le Creuset and use Le Creuset’s own cleaning products.
+I hand wash my Le Creuset and use Le Creuset’s cleaning products.

-Storing cast iron can be tricky use the stoppers Le Creuset provides between the lid and the pot, do not pile other cookware on top of your enamel pieces.
+Storing cast iron can be tricky; use the stoppers Le Creuset provides between the lid and the pot, and do not pile other cookware on top of your enamel pieces.

-See how to care for and maintain Le Creuset the right way – here
+See how to care for and maintain Le Creuset the right way.

 Le Creuset cookware comes with a Lifetime Guarantee!
-If you feel your product has defects in workmanship and materials there are measures in place all around the world to make sure you receive the product you ordered.
+If you feel your product has defects in workmanship and materials, there are measures in place worldwide to ensure you receive the product you ordered.